 Most environmental cleanup projects follow a very specific step-by-step process.
 Before any actual cleanup work begins, people who live close by or are interested need to be told what the situation actually is, how you can be involved and what the plan is to fix the situation.

 Being part of the process is especially important if your area has endured more than its fair share of environmental problems.
 Your input will help better protect the environment, and help DEC work more effectively on your behalf.

-A Citizen Participation Handbook provides a basic guide for what you can expect, how to get involved and how to stay informed during the project.
+A Citizen Participation Handbook (PDF) provides a basic guide for what you can expect, how to get involved and how to stay informed during the project.
 If you want to find out more about current DEC projects or be on a project's contact list, sign up for one or more of our contaminated sites email lists.
 Email the Bureau of Public Outreach for more information about current DEC projects, meetings and events in your area and how you can get more involved.

 Check our DEC calendar for upcoming events and meetings in your area.